bxparks/AceSegment/README.md

 the exact `StyledDigit` of the first digit depends on the scroll position.
 In other words, a period '.' character will occupy an entire digit on the first LED digit, but will be collapsed into the previous character at other positions.)

+A `StringWriter` consumes about 384 bytes of flash memory, mostly because it uses `CharWriter`.

 ### NumberWriter